tomjoht/learnapidoc/_includes/content/activities/push_local_to_remote.md

+{: .activity_subtitle}
-## <i class="fa fa-user-circle"></i> Activity: Push local changes to the remote
+## <i class="fa fa-user-circle"></i> Activity 7c: Push local changes to the remote
 {% if page.permalink == "/workshop.html" %}{:.no_toc}{% endif %}

 1. In a text editor, open the Markdown file you downloaded in the GitHub repository.
-You can open the file directly from your terminal with the following command:

-    ```bash
-    open Home.md
-    ```

-    The file will be opened in the default application associated with that file type.
-You can also open the file by manually browsing to it and opening it as usual (browsing through Finder or Explorer).

 2. Make a small change to the content and save it.
-For example, type your name at the top of the document.
+For example, type your name below the page title.
 3. In your terminal, make sure you're in the directory where you downloaded the GitHub project.

-    To look at the directories under your current path, type `ls`.
+    To look at the directories under your current path, type `ls` (Mac) or `dir` (Windows).
 Then use `cd {directory name}` to drill into the folder, or `cd ../` to move up a level.

+4. See what files have changed:

+    ```
+    git status
+    ```

+    Git responds:

+    ```bash
+    Changes not staged for commit:
+    (use "git add <file>..." to update what will be committed)
+    (use "git checkout -- <file>..." to discard changes in working directory)
+    modified:   Home.md
+    ```

-4. Add all the files to your staging area:
+4. Add all the files to your staging area.
+The staging area contains all files that you want added to your next commit:

     ```bash
 	  git add .